zaza0209/GEERL/rebuttal_cs.md

   - **Information Loss:** There is no sharing of information across clusters, which may lead to suboptimal policies in clusters with similar dynamics.

 We will revise the manuscript to clarify these points and include a discussion on the trade-offs between generalized and cluster-specific policies.
-Thank you for raising this important aspect, which helps us provide a more comprehensive perspective on the strengths and limitations of our approach.
+Many thanks for raising this critical point.